petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/publishing-and-sharing/managing-document-access/managing-document-changes-with-checkout.md

 You can manage files using WebDAV and continue to track version history.
 To learn more, see [Accessing Documents with WebDAV](../accessing-documents-with-webdav.md).

-## Using Liferay Sync

-You can manage files using Liferay Sync and continue to track version history.
-To learn more, see [Setting up on DXP](../liferay-sync/setting-up-on-dxp/installation.md).

 ## Additional Information

 * [Permissions and Documents](./permissions-and-documents.md)